Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 .
 Those who argue for much earlier birth and death dates say that he wrote the final position paper for the Arian party

 or that his influence nearly single-handedly ended bathing in much of Gaul to this day.

 Several sources say that Fere Verus's ability to misunderstand and misapply essential information made him a darling of the Avignon popes during the Great Schism of the Western Church

 .
 It was one of these, many believe, who canonized him following his death (if, indeed, he'd even been born by this time).
 Thus, only scattered portions of Western Christendom ever recognized him as a saint.

-1530 poem Syphilis, sive Morbus Gallicus
+wrote his 1530 poem Syphilis, sive Morbus Gallicus